0xPARC/0xparc-intro-book/src/fhe3.typ

 == Operations on encrypted data

 To make homomorphic encryption work, we need to explain how to operate on $mu$.
-We’ll describe three operations: addition, NOT, and multiplication (aka AND).
+We will describe three operations: addition, NOT, and multiplication (aka AND).

-Addition is simple: Just add the matrices.
+Addition is simple: just add the matrices.
 If
 $C_1 upright(bold(v)) approx mu_1 upright(bold(v))$ and
 $C_2 upright(bold(v)) approx mu_2 upright(bold(v))$, then
 $ (C_1 + C_2) upright(bold(v)) = C_1 upright(bold(v)) + C_2 upright(bold(v)) approx mu_1 upright(bold(v)) + mu_2 upright(bold(v)) = (mu_1 + mu_2) upright(bold(v)) . $
-Of course, addition on bits isn’t a great operation, because if you add
+Of course, addition on bits is not a great operation, because if you add
-$1 + 1$, you get $2$, and $2$ isn’t a legitimate bit anymore.
+$1 + 1$, you get $2$, and $2$ is not a legitimate bit anymore.
 So we
-won’t really use this.
+will not really use this.

 Negation of a bit (NOT) is equally simple.
 If $mu in { 0 , 1 }$
 is a bit, then its negation is simply $1 - mu$.
 And if $C$ is a